 Bartelot wrote back at once testifying to Hardy's having been 'at heart a Christian and a Churchman', although he had not actually attended his Church once in twenty-one years.
-His grounds for saying so were that he gave donations to Church
+His grounds for saying so were that he gave donations to Church funds, had been observed joining in the Lord's prayer and the Creed on occasion, had never formally recanted the Christianity conferred by christening, and had lived a life of absolute moral rectitude.

-&lt;sup>5 The ten pall-bearers for the urn were the Prime Minister, Stanley Baldwin, the leader of the Opposition, Ramsey MacDonald, the heads of Magdalen College, Cambridge, and Queen's College, Oxford, A.E.Houseman, Rudyard Kipling, George Bernard Shaw, J.M.Barrie, John Galsworthy and Edmund Gosse.
+J.M.Barrie, John Galsworthy and Edmund Gosse.
 In a letter to T.E.Lawrence, describing the performance, Charlotte Shaw commented: 'The clergy came first and shocked me.
 All except one looked full of worldly pomp and disdain, self-conscious jacks-in-the box' (Tomalin pp373-375).

-&lt;sup>6 Vera Brittain was cast in a similar mould, as she made clear in her Testament of Youth: An Autobiographical Study of the Years 1900-1925, Fontana Paperbacks (in association with Virago Ltd.), 1979.
+6 Vera Brittain was cast in a similar mould, as she made clear in her Testament of Youth: An Autobiographical Study of the Years 1900-1925, Fontana Paperbacks (in association with Virago Ltd.), 1979.